AdobeDocs/commerce-knowledge-base.en/help/support-tools/patches-available-in-qpt-tool/v1-1-49/acsd-58375-wrong-youtube-api-key-configuration-causes-an-error-when-adding-a-youtube-video-at-the-store-view-level.md

 <u>Expected results</u>:

-**YouTube API Key** should have a global scope and should be hidden on website level.
+The YouTube API key has a global scope and is hidden at the website level.

 <u>Actual results</u>: